IDArnhem/hslab-rig-realsense/README.md

 - this repo with the journal, documentation and patches [IDArnhem/hslab-rig-realsense](https://github.com/IDArnhem/hslab-rig-realsense)
 - our Ubuntu port of the NDI openframeworks addon [IDArnhem/ofxNDI](https://github.com/IDArnhem/ofxNDI)
 - pointcloud acquisition OF sketch [IDArnhem/hslab-RealSense](https://github.com/IDArnhem/hslab-RealSense)
-- our fork of the ofxRealsense2 openFrameworks addon [IDArnhem/ofxRealsense2](https://github.com/IDArnhem/ofxRealsense2) the stock version was outdated and does no longer work with latest SDK from Intel
+- our fork of the ofxRealsense2 openFrameworks addon [IDArnhem/ofxRealsense2](https://github.com/IDArnhem/ofxRealsense2) the stock version was outdated and does no longer work with latest SDK from Intel, this one works fine
 - testbed for NDI on openFrameworks (currently crashing) [IDArnhem/hslab-NDItest](https://github.com/IDArnhem/hslab-NDItest)

 ## Roadmap